 The teaching does not end when fellows head back to their stations or papers.
 Tye, the program director, is on call for the journalists for the full year following their nine days in Wellesley.
 He helps when the journalists are stuck for ideas or whom to call on a story and assists in thinking out projects and carving out clearer definitions of beats.

-The all-virtual 2020 Health Coverage Fellowship took place from September 11 to September 18, 2020.
+The 2021 Health Coverage Fellowship took place from September 17 to September 25, 2021.
 See the program schedule here.

 Click here for recordings of the Fellowship's COVID-19-related Zoom briefings.